 1. Select the database you want to back up from the list in the left pane

 2. Click “Export” tab in the top navigation bar

 3. Select the “Quick” export method and then click “Go”

 4. The database will be downloaded to the local computer’s default downloads location

 That is it.
 Your database has just been backed up.
 The only thing is that the above phpMyAdmin process contains no specific settings to make database backups regularly and automatically.
 This is precisely where SQLBackupAndFTP comes into the game.

 How to Backup via phpMyAdmin Using SQLBackupAndFTP

 SQLBackupAndFTP allows you to create a task that will make backups in accordance with a specific schedule and then forward them to the selected location.
 Here’s a step-by-step guide to automate your backups:

 1. Download and install SQLBackupAndFTP.
 After that connect it to your MySQL Server using phpMyAdmin method

 When prompted, enter you ordinary username and password that you usually use to access phpMyAdmin.
 Click “Test Connection” button to make sure that everything works just fine.

 2. After connecting to MySQL Server select databases that you need to backup, to do it click on the “Gear” button and choose databases from the list

 3. After that, choose one or more locations where your MySQL Server database backups will be sent and stored by clicking on the “plus” button

-4. To make this process automatic, click “Schedule this job” and “Advanced Backup Schedule” to set up backup schedule
+4. To make this process automatic, turn on “Schedule backups” and “Advanced Backup Schedule” to set up backup schedule

 Test your backups from time to time

 Another critical moment in the backup strategy is to check or test backups regularly.
 Creating a backup of all your recent database changes does not necessarily mean ensure 100% safety of your data.
 That is why we recommend to practice restoring your database on another (test) server from time to time.
 This procedure will allow you to have a reliable database backup in the event of failure as well as ensure fast restoration process.